 While these have produced some fascinating discoveries about past societies, by far the most significant project in terms of scale is currently being carried out by digital humanities researcher director of the Digital Humanities Laboratory at the Swiss Federal Institute of Technology in Lausanne (EPFL), Frederic Kaplan.
-The project, which he calls the Venice Time Machine, will use state-of-the-art scanners and adaptable machine learning algorithms to convert 1,000 years of maps, monographs, financial records, manuscripts, and sheet music held in Venice’s state archives into digital form, from which historians will be able to reveal in minute detail the lives of ordinary people throughout the period and the development of the city over the millenia.
+The project, which he calls the Venice Time Machine, will use state-of-the-art scanners and adaptable machine learning algorithms to convert 1,000 years of maps, monographs, financial records, manuscripts, and sheet music held in Venice’s state archives into digital form, from which historians will be able to reveal in minute detail the lives of ordinary people throughout the period and the development of the city over the millennia.

 Venice is, in many ways, the perfect test case for this kind of project.
 The Most Serene Republic of Venice is well known for its administrative systems, recording vast amounts of information in painstaking detail, including births, deaths, the details of every boat that entered or left the harbour, trades, land ownership and where everyone lived, financial records, death certificates, maps, private letters, ambassadors’ reports and medical information.
 When Napoleon conquered the Republic of Venice in 1797 and dissolved it, he found 80km of shelving full of such records.
-This has always been a treasure trove for historians, and digitizing it all will mean it can be cross-referenced, and analyzed with relative ease.
+This has always been a treasure trove for historians and digitizing it all will mean it can be cross-referenced and analyzed with relative ease.

-Frederic Kaplan has spent his career deploying machine learning technologies within the humanities, and has already used AI to search centuries of newspaper reports for linguistic patterns.
+Frederic Kaplan has spent his career deploying machine learning technologies within the humanities.
+He has already used AI to search centuries of newspaper reports for linguistic patterns.
 The Venice Time Machine incorporates a range of state-of-the-art technologies.
 It uses specially adapted high-speed scanners - including one with a robotic arm to turn the pages of books - and it can even read books that have never been opened.
 These scanners are capable of producing several thousand high-definition images per hour, with the many terabytes of information then sent to servers in Venice for long-term storage, and to Lausanne, where high-performance computers transform the images into digital text ready for annotation.
-These computers use visual recognition software driven by machine learning previously unavailable, using the data it has harvested itself from the documents to find similar graphical shapes and thereby learn the structure of written text.
+These computers use visual recognition software driven by machine learning technology that was previously unavailable, using the data it has harvested itself from the documents to find similar graphical shapes and thereby learn the structure of written text.